 Add To Favorites

-Create a patchwork quilt without sewing?
-Sure!
-Combine your imagination with geometry and Crayola® Color Switchers™ Markers to design a cool contemporary version of a warm, beloved tradition.
+Create a patchwork quilt without sewing.
+Combine imagination with geometry and Crayola® Ultra Clean Markers to design a cool contemporary version of a warm, beloved tradition.

-To begin your contemporary quilt, draw one irregular shape on paper with a Crayola Color Switchers Marker.
-Use straight or slightly curved lines for the edges (these shapes would be easier to sew, if you were making an actual quilt).
+To begin the contemporary quilts, students draw one irregular shape on white construction paper with a Crayola Ultra Clean Marker.
+Use straight or slightly curved lines for the edges (these shapes would be easier to sew, if making an actual quilt).

 Repeat this process, making one piece at a time.
-Use one side of the patch you made before as the beginning edge for your next one.
-Keep adding patches until your entire paper is "quilted."
+Use one side of the patch made before as the beginning edge for the next one.
+Keep adding patches until the entire paper is "quilted."

-Add additional patterns to the outer edges of each patch for a polished look to finish your quilt.
+Add additional patterns to the outer edges of each patch for a polished look to finish the quilt.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step